AnkitaMungalpara/CatDog-Classification-with-PyTorch-Lightning-Hydra-and-DataVersionControl/README.md

-# CatDog Classification with PyTorch Lightning, Hydra, and DVC
+# Deep Learning Classification with PyTorch Lightning, Hydra, and DVC

 This project implements a deep learning model to classify images of cats and dogs using PyTorch Lightning, Hydra for configuration management, and DVC for data version control.